faaerde/frank-aerdelman/docs/about_me/work_experience/01_us_navy.md

 I also had the rare opportunity (as an Ohio-class submariner) to be part of a SINKEX with the _USS John F. Kennedy Battlegroup_ in October 2001.
 The [Ex-USS Guam (LPH-9)](https://en.wikipedia.org/wiki/USS_Guam_(LPH-9)) was sunk for training as an artificial reef at _031° 14' 22.0" North, 071° 16' 35.0" West_ via a [Mark 48 ADCAP torpedo](https://en.wikipedia.org/wiki/Mark_48_torpedo) from the USS Maryland.

+#### September 11, 2001

+I was on patrol when the events of September 11 unfolded.
+The immediate change in mood on the sub, the lack of information, and the difference between security when we left and when we came back are the only things I really remember well.

+I did 6 hours of faulted targeting, as training, during the previous watch.
+As I was walking towards my rack to get some rest before my next watch when I heard "Set [DEFCON](https://en.wikipedia.org/wiki/DEFCON) 3; station the targeting team."
+The targets I'd entered then were clean, no faults anywhere.
+Everything was perfect.

+Most of what we'd learned was copied via a satellite downlink and printed to paper.
+We didn't get any footage until a later BSP brought it aboard so a lot of time was spent reading and rereading the printout.